suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 Copy convert_wav_to_mp3.ps1 and convert_xwm_to_wav.ps1 to the extract folder.
 Make a subfolder "ffmpeg"
 Make a subfolder "xWMAEncode"
+Make a subfolder "fuze"

+Download BmlFuzDecode.exe to the folder "fuze" from https://www.nexusmods.com/skyrim/mods/73100/ (download BmlFuzTools and extract the zip file.
+Copy *.exe files to "fuze" folder).
-Download xWMAEncode.exe to the folder "xWMAEncode" from https://www.nexusmods.com/skyrim/mods/32075/?tab=files Download ffmpeg static compiled for Windows to "ffmpeg" from https://ffmpeg.org/download.html#build-windows
+Download xWMAEncode.exe to the folder "xWMAEncode" from https://www.nexusmods.com/skyrim/mods/32075/?tab=files and extract to folder "xWMAEncode".
+Download ffmpeg static compiled for Windows to "ffmpeg" from https://ffmpeg.org/download.html#build-windows and extract to folder "ffmpeg".

 Step 3)  -> follow each step as described.
 This will generate a lot of Gigabytes of data!
 Start powershell
 Set-Location <path_of_ExtractDir> (see above with fo76_ba2_archive_extract_sounds.ps1)
-.\convert_xwm_to_wav.ps1    <- this converts all *.xmp to *.wav files (raw) .\convert_wav_to_mp3.ps1    <- this converts all *.wav to *.mp3 files (compressed)
+.\convert_fuz_to_xmp.ps1    <- this converts all *.fuz to *.xmp files (raw) .\convert_xwm_to_wav.ps1    <- this converts all *.xmp to *.wav files (raw) .\convert_wav_to_mp3.ps1    <- this converts all *.wav to *.mp3 files (compressed)